Bachelor of Music Guitar

 - to play parts of movements/works,

-- to play half sonata main movements,
+- to play one half of a sonata form,

 A fee of 50 Euro is charged for processing your application for admission.
 Please transfer this amount when you submit your application.